-A Live-Action Adaptation of the animated series, The Adventures of Rocky & Bullwinkle from 2000 is a mix of animation and live-action starring the famous moose and squirrel (voiced by Keith Scott and June Foray respectively) and their enemies, Fearless Leader (Robert De Niro), Boris Badenov (Jason Alexander), and Natasha Fatale (Rene Russo).
+A Film Adaptation (Live-Action) of the animated series, The Adventures of Rocky & Bullwinkle from 2000 is a mix of animation and live-action starring the famous moose and squirrel (voiced by Keith Scott and June Foray respectively) and their enemies, Fearless Leader (Robert De Niro), Boris Badenov (Jason Alexander), and Natasha Fatale (Rene Russo).

 In this film, Rocky and Bullwinkle's home of Frostbite Falls has fallen into ruin from years of their show's reruns, while the three villains find a way into the real world and plot to take over America with a cable TV station that brainwashes the viewers.
 To save the country, FBI agent Karen Sympathy (Piper Perabo) brings the moose and squirrel to the real world and they journey across the country to stop the fiends and save the people of America.